 Covering over 410 hectares (1,100 acres) of cloud forests and lowland rainforests, this vital yet fragile piece of the Mesoamerican Biological Corridor harbors endangered wildlife such as jaguars, pumas, ocelots, margays, crested curassows and harlequin toads as well as thousands of species of amazing invertebrates.
 Cocobolo is a key location at the narrowest part of the land bridge and therefore a crossroad for Central America, South America, the Pacific Ocean and the Caribbean Sea.

-We will be based in Cocobolo's Biological Field Station, with a capacity of up to 20 people.
-There's a large hall for meals, meeting, research and lectures, with LED projector, high-speed Wi-Fi and 110V electricity!
+We will be based in Cocobolo's Biological Field Station, with a capacity of up to 25 people.
+There's a large hall for meals, meeting, research and lectures, with LED projector, high-speed Wi-Fi and 110V electricity (US plugs).
 For accommodation, we will sleep on inflatable mattresses in individual tents, and there are modern toilets, showers and kitchen.
 We provide tents and individual inflatable mattresses, but guests have to bring their own pillow, bed sheets or silk liner, sleeping bag, bath towel and toiletries.
-We'll have three meals a day and a cook to prepare them!
+We'll have three meals a day and a professional cook!

 When will BugCamps happen?

-I will organise the first BugCamp in Panama from 27 August to 3 September 2017.
+I will organise the second BugCamp in Panama from 14 to 21 January 2018.
 It will be a 8-day nature discovery trip, including 6 days in the rainforests:

-27 Aug 2017 - Arrival at Panama City International Airport (PTY), pickup, one night in a hotel in the city
+14 Jan 2017 - Arrival at Panama City International Airport (PTY), one night in a hotel in the city

 What will happen during BugCamp?